Rajnish-28/Webscraping_1_booktoscarpe/README.md

 ## About the Project

-I scraped data from a static website — *[Add website link here]* — which has a collection of books with their names, prices, and ratings.
+I scraped data from a static website — *[Book to Scarpe](https://books.toscrape.com/index.html)* — which has a collection of books with their names, prices, and ratings.
 It’s a simple site made for beginners to practice web scraping safely.

 The idea was to collect that data and organize it in a clean tabular form using Python.